2 comments

 Potentially high reward for co-operating and making a deal, or they could just end up in prison and gain nothing if the victim decides to screw them over

-• creer 8 hours ago
+• creer 128 days ago

 From TFA "Prosecutors may try to seize the winnings, considering them illegally obtained gains".